How to Be Human According to ChatGPT — A Practical Guide for Living Fully

 9. Accept that vulnerability is non-negotiable

-The idea: If you want depth — love, risk, meaning — vulnerability is the path.
-You will experience rejection and failure; that is the price of growth.
+The idea: If you want depth — love, creativity, connection, meaning — vulnerability is the price of entry.

 Practice: